-Don't look for a writer with deep expertise in the specific topic of your paper.
+Most often, you shouldn't look for a writer with deep expertise in the specific topic of your paper.
 Prior knowledge not only isn't required, it's typically not even desirable.
 People who know a topic deeply, such as the SMEs you're working with, commonly can't put themselves in the mind of someone new to that topic, such as your paper's reader.
-An outsider with enough background to learn the topic quickly is more likely to create a high-quality paper.
+An outsider with enough technology and business background to learn the topic quickly is more likely to create a high-quality paper.
 Besides, since white papers are often on wholly new topics, such as your firm's latest innovative offering, deep knowledge of the topic might not even exist outside the product group.